-It is known that after the atomic bombs were dropped on Hiroshima and Nagasaki, he and the other officers were transferred to Hirohata #12-B, which was also known as Osaka #12-B. He was liberated on September 9, 1945, and sent to Yokohama, where he left Japan on September 12 on a hospital ship for the Philippines.
+It is known that after the atomic bombs were dropped on Hiroshima and Nagasaki, he and the other officers were transferred to Hirohata #12-B on August 15.
+The reason for the transfer is not known.
+He was liberated on September 9, 1945, and sent by train to Yokohama, where he left Japan on September 12 on a hospital ship for the Philippines.
 The ship arrived there on September 22.
 One former POW said, “We were immediately put on a ship and sent to Manila to the 29th Replacement Depot, where we were given physicals, shots from a few nurses, and free beer.”
-After medical treatment, he returned to the United States on the S.S.
-Simon Bolivar on October 21, 1945, at San Francisco, and was taken to Letterman General Hospital.
+After medical treatment, Byars returned to the United States on the S.S.
+Simon Bolivar on October 21, 1945, in San Francisco, and was taken to Letterman General Hospital.

 After the war, Daniel remained in the military as a United States Air Force officer.
 He married, Theresa D. Roselli, and was the father of two sons and four daughters.
 He was stationed in Germany and fought in Korea.
 He also reached the rank of Major before he retired from the Air Force on March 31, 1968.
 Afterward, he worked as a federal air information analyst.
 His wife passed away in 1977.

 Daniel J. Beyer retired to Warrenton, Missouri, where he died on July 17, 1993, and was buried at Jefferson Barracks National Cemetery in Saint Louis, Missouri, in Section L, Site 248.